BCARS/bcarsdotorg/content/meetings/2025/bcars-minutes-2025-07-03.md

 A meeting of the Bedford County Amateur Radio Society was called to order at **1930** hours at **Bedford American Legion** by **President Zachary Pepple** and a quorum was declared.

-In attendance were (**9**): <!--more--> KB3DFZ, KC3HKZ, KC3KHK, K3QNT, WB3JEK, KA3UDR, KE3ZT, W3DRW, K3SCM
+In attendance were (**9**): <!--more--> KB3DFZ, KC3KHK, KC3WMI, K3IP, KE3ZT, KC3HKZ, W3DRW, KA3UDR

 **Meeting Minutes** were presented by John KB3DFZ.
-Motion to approve was made by **W3DRW** and seconded by **KA3UDR**.
+Motion to approve was made by **K3IP** and seconded by **KA3UDR**.

-**No Treasurer Report** was given.
+**Treasurer's report was given by KB3DFZ.**  Motion to approve was made by **KE3ZT**, seconded by **KC3WMI**.

 ## Old Business

-**Bloody Run Float** - Discussion about flooding and conditions affecting the event.

-**County Funding** - Lloyd K3QNT presented an update.
-K3QNT did discuss county funding with the commissioners recently, but will follow back up.

-**Repeater Update** - There is an potential offer for a free repeater in exchange for some antenna access.
-KB3DFZ will follow up and see what can be arranged.
+**Lost Turkey Trail** - Zach discussed updates for the Lost Turkey Trail on July 26th and will send out additional details online.

+**Repeater Update** - KB3DFZ provided updates on the repeaters - a temporary repeater is on Martin Hill on 146.790 and will be back down soon to establish linking.

+**Field Day** - KB3DFZ gave a report on Field Day, and reporting that the scores have been submitted.

 ## New Business

-**Field Day** - As the path to Blankely Park is not well known, Bernie W3DRW will put ribbons out to highlight when to turn off or 336.
-Emails will be sent out to organize food, radios, and other supplies needed for field day.
-There will be no electricity.
-John/KB3DFZ has offered to bring a generator.
-K3QNT confirms we will be operating as an F class station.
-Discussion was had around having a "tailgate" hamfest.

-**Amateur Radio Month** KB3DFZ presented a proclamation from Governor Josh Shapiro declaring June 2025 as "Amateur Radio Month".
+*Van Repairs** - K3IP reported that the batteries have been replaced in the Commm Van, as well as getting new wipers and inspection completed.
+The expenses totalled $369.11.
+Motion to approve and reimburse expenses was made by KB3DFZ and secondeded by KA3UDR.

-With no further business, the meeting was adjourned at **2030** hours.
+With no further business, the meeting was adjourned at **1954** hours.

 Respectfully Submitted,